debops/debops/docs/custom-features.rst

 ---------------------

-By default, Ansible is written to use ``/etc/ansible/`` directory and its contents is in daily use.
+By default, Ansible is written to use ``/etc/ansible/`` directory and its contents in its daily use.
 In contrast to this, DebOps playbooks are designed to be used from a custom local directory, which you can initialize using ``debops-init`` command.
 By using Ansible this way, it's much easier to create multiple, separate environments with distinct inventories and configuration.
 To change the environment you are working in, you just need to switch to